wp5c5cd278_0f.jpg

 Re-Registration and Deregistration

-This raises the question of the other provisions of Schedule 2, including those involving the deregistration of land that is currently registered as a common or a green.
+Schedule 2 also provides for the deregistration of land that is currently registered as a common or a green.
 Individuals or groups with an active interest in re-registration may also wish to keep track of, and oppose, unwarranted applications for deregistration.
-If so, they should request inclusion in the e-mail list of those required to be notified by the registration authority of all applications and proposals.
+If so, they should request inclusion in the e-mail list of those required to be notified by the registration authority of applications and proposals.
 For further details, see: Other Provisions page.